Gravitational Wave Birefringence from Fuzzy Dark Matter: Gravitational Wave Birefringence in the Milky Way

-where and in what follows the upper (lower) sign refers to the right(left)-handed polarization.
+where and in what follows the upper (lower) sign refers to the right(left)-handed mode.

-By further assuming that the time and spatial variations of the FDM scalar background are small compared with the typical GW frequency and wavenumber, we can take advantage of the famous eikonal approximation~\cite{weinberg1962eikonal,Blas:2019qqp} to compute the GW waveform corrections induced by the FDM profile.
-Concretely, we consider the GW solution of the form $h_{\rm R,L} = h^0_{\rm R,L} e^{iS}$, where $h_{\rm R,L}^0$ are slowly-varying GW amplitudes for both polarizations while the phase $S$ dominates the GW evolution.
+By further assuming that the time and spatial variations of the FDM scalar background are small compared with the typical GW frequency and wavenumber, we can take advantage of the famous eikonal approximation~\cite{weinberg1962eikonal,Blas:2019qqp} to compute the GW waveform corrections induced by the FDM.
+Concretely, we consider the GW solution of the form $h_{\rm R,L} = h^{0}_{\rm R,L} e^{iS}$, where $h_{\rm R,L}^{0}$ are slowly-varying amplitudes for both polarizations while the phase $S$ is fast evolving.
 According to the general rules of the eikonal approximation, we can define the following GW frequency and wavenumber

 Since the GW propagates along $z$-axes by assumption, only $k_z=k$ is nonzero.
 The dispersion relations for both polarizations are given by